Poisson type conformastat spherically symmetric anisotropic fluid spacetimes: Anisotropic fluid spacetimes

 The case $\beta=1$ was studied in Ref. \cite{GGR-shell} and describes a Majumdar-Papapetrou type spacetime.
 The second member of the family $\beta=2$ is the same as the above spacetime $\alpha=0$.

 A third family of spacetimes is when $F(\Phi)=\frac{(1-\Phi/2)^{\gamma-2}}{(1+\Phi/2)^{\gamma}}$ ($\gamma$-type spacetimes).
 We obtain

 The case $\gamma=1$ with $\Phi = - MG /\sqrt{a^2 + r^2}$ (the Plummer model \cite{Plummer}), being $a$ a constant with the dimensions of length, corresponds to the Buchdahl's perfect fluid solution \cite{Buchdahl}, a relativistic analog of a classical polytrope of index 5.
-Anisotropic spacetimes for this member of the family were studied in Ref. \cite{Let-shell1,Let-shell2}.
+Anisotropic spacetimes for this member of the family were studied in Refs. \cite{Let-shell1,Let-shell2}.

-In all above cases the integration constant has been taken to be zero so that the metrics are asymptotically flat.
 Thus, given a seed Newtonian potential-density pair ($\Phi$, $\rho_N$) and its corresponding circular speed profile $v_N$ we can construct, for circular geodesics, the relativistic version of different spherically symmetric physical structures.
 For noncircular geodesics the expression for the speed $v$ of the particles, Eq. (\ref{eq: vnc}), differs substantially from (\ref{eq: vc}) and consequently the compute of $\nu$ from an imposed speed profile $v$ which in Newtonian limit approach its Newtonian counterpart is more involved.